jv09/Interview/README.md

 # Interview
-This project was basiaclly a web app wherein one has to register/login to access.
-After logging in you can add/contribute topics and questions as per your choice for others and practise them to improve your cp skills.
+This project was basiaclly a web app wherein one has to register or login to access.
+After logging in you can add or contribute topics and questions as per your choice for others, which then further verified and uploaded by admins and practice them to improve your cp skills.

 # Dependencies used
    * [Mongoose](https://mongoosejs.com/docs/)